Sebastian Jespersen

 Sebastian Vedsted Jespersen (born May 6, 1973 in Farum, north of Copenhagen, Denmark) is the CEO and co-founder of the digital agency Vertic.
 Sebastian Jespersen is an innovator, a business strategist, and a digital thought leader.
 The Internationalist awarded Jespersen "Agency Innovator 2012".
-Jespersen lives today in New York City.
-He founded the digital agency Vertic over a decade ago; today, it operates globally and is part of Globant, a digitally native organization that operates a global network with more than 40 offices and over 9000 employees.
+Jespersen lives today in Copenhagen after spending more than 15 years in New York.
+He founded the digital agency Vertic over a decade ago; today, it operates globally and is part of Globant, a digitally native organization that operates a global network with more than 40 offices and over 30000 employees.

 Before founding Vertic, Jespersen functioned as a management consultant in Europe and Asia at Ernst & Young Management Consulting and CSC Strategic Consulting.

 His book on Entangled Marketing got published in the spring of 2016, and is co-authored with the Stan Rapp, Co-Founder and CEO of Rapp & Collins.
 In 2018, Jespersen and Rapp released a book sequel called "Share of Life" that has been recognized by several influential publications such as Forrester Research.